-- The Company will invest in equities in order to achieve its investment objectives, which are to provide both income and capital growth, predominantly through investment in mid and smaller capitalised UK companies admitted to the Official List of the UK Listing Authority and traded on the London Stock Exchange Main Market or traded on AIM.
+- The Company will invest in equities in order to achieve its investment objectives, which are to provide both income and capital growth, predominantly through investment in mid and smaller capitalised UK companies admitted to the Official List of the UK Listing Authority and traded on the London Stock Exchange Main Market, traded on AIM or traded on other qualifying UK marketplaces.

 - The Company will not invest in preference shares, loan stock or notes, convertible securities or fixed interest securities or any similar securities convertible into shares; nor will it invest in the securities of other investment trusts or in unquoted companies.

 This industry appraised fund has received numerous awards throughout the years, including Best Split Capital Trust by Investment Week, Best UK High Income Trust and Best Performing Small Company Fund.

 We specialise in the mid and small-cap income area of the UK market because we believe that this is overlooked by both brokers and competitors.
 Fund managers tend to seek growth above income and brokers have little financial incentive to provide research into the ‘dull but worthy’ companies that we like.
 This can create compelling opportunities once we have done the legwork on behalf of our investors if the team is prepared to do the spadework.

 Our performance record proves that the application of a rigorous investment discipline, combined with patience and a long term outlook, can produce outstanding returns for investors.
 This fund is designed to deliver a high initial yield and we look for investments that are capable of increasing those returns over future years.

 Since we are investing for income, the key is to find companies that generate cash on a sensible and sustainable basis, which is then used to grow the business and to reward shareholders.
 We look for management teams to strike an appropriate balance between current and future income.